Frequently Asked Questions

 o Cucumbers + nasturtiums > can help keep pests away

-o Peppers + herbs (like oregano or thyme) > good for pest control - Examples of BAD companions:
+o Peppers + herbs (like oregano or thyme) > good for pest control

 o Keep beans away from onions/garlic